 305. The Receiver now seeks an order under the CBCA unwinding and tracing those preferential transactions out of Stellar Point, a CBCA company.
-Any monies overcharged and therefore owing to BBIL as a creditor of Stellar Point that were then diverted to Dixit, Josun or other non-arm's length ventures, friends or family, must be traced and returned to BBIL; and any monies properly vesting in Stellar Point that were improperly diverted to Dixit, Josun or other non-arm's length ventures, friends or family without proper regard for the interests of creditors must be traced and returned to Stellar Point the interests of creditors must be traced and returned to Stellar Point the interests of creditors must be traced and returned to Stellar Point for the benefit of BBIL.
+Any monies overcharged and therefore owing to BBIL as a creditor of Stellar Point that were then diverted to Dixit, Josun or other non-arm's length ventures, friends or family, must be traced and returned to BBIL; and any monies properly vesting in Stellar Point that were improperly diverted to Dixit, Josun or other non-arm's length ventures, friends or family without proper regard for the interests of creditors must be traced and returned to Stellar Point for the benefit of BBIL.